Beyond Black Friday: How Elastic GigCX Keeps Contact Centres Performing at Peak All Year Long

 2. Cost Efficiency

 Global recruitment allows companies to source talent from regions with competitive salaries.
-Pay-per-ticket or pay-as-you-go models align costs with actual output, delivering efficiency and accountability.
+Pay-per-ticket or pay-as-you-go models align costs with actual output, delivering performance and accountability.

 3. Scalability